astrahalora/a-la-tarantazza/README.md

 # About

-Fully reponsive MERN project initialized with Vite, complete with:
+Fully reponsive MERN project (restaurant with order and product management) initialized with Vite, complete with:

 - custom designed images
 - easy navigation with react-router-dom